Ed.G.E. Initiative FAQFrequently Asked Questions for the California Education for a Global Economy Initiative.

 What changes were made to EC by the CA Ed.G.E.
 Initiative?

-The CA Ed.G.E.
-Initiative amends EC sections 300, 305-6, 310, 320, and 335, and repeals section 311.A chart outlining the changed EC sections can be found on the California Department of Education (CDE) California Education for a Global Economy Web page.
+Yes.
+5 CCR sections 11300, 11301, 11309, 11310, and 11316 were amended, and sections 11311 and 11312 were added to support the implementation of the CA Ed.G.E.
+Initiative.
+These regulations took effect July 1, 2018.A chart outlining the changed EC sections can be found on the California Department of Education (CDE) California Education for a Global Economy Web page.

 What are language acquisition programs?

 Language acquisition programs are educational programs designed for English learners to ensure English is acquired as rapidly and effectively as possible, that provide instruction to pupils on the academic content and English Language Development (ELD) standards, through Integrated and Designated ELD.
 Language acquisition programs shall be informed by research and shall lead to grade level proficiency and academic achievement in both English and another language.
 (EC Section 306[c]; 5 CCR sections 11300[d] and 11309[c].)